dtgreene/ebbplotter/README.md

 | down | `30` | The position of the servo when the pen is down as a percentage of the servo's min and max. | `number` |
 | up | `70` | The position of the servo when the pen is up as a percentage of the servo's min and max. | `number` |

+## Proposed API

+Some ideas for future features that should be fairly easy to implement:

+- Board voltage checking
+- Preview
+- Direct commands such as penUp(), penDown(), and moveTo(x, y)

 ## License

 [ISC](https://choosealicense.com/licenses/isc/)